-5.1 Unit Testing
+5.1 UNIT TESTING

-Unit testing will be conducted on most functions and methods as completed in order to ensure accurate outputs and proper error handling.
-Since unit testing deals with individual functions, focusing on unit testing as the preliminary software testing method will be more feasible.
+Unit testing was conducted on most functions and methods as completed in order to ensure accurate outputs and proper error handling.
+Since unit testing deals with individual functions, focusing on unit testing as the preliminary software testing method was most feasible.